CachyOS/repo-manage-util/README.md

 - **reset:** Resets the repository.
 - **update:** Updates the repository.
 - **move-pkgs-to-repo:** Moves packages from the current directory to the repository.
+- **move-pkgs** Moves packages from one repository to another repository.
 - **is-pkgs-up-to-date:** Checks if the packages in the repository are up-to-date.
 - **cleanup-backup-dir:** Cleans up the backup directory.